crazydj8/PDFextract/README.md

-# My Vercel App
+# PDFextract

-This project is a full-stack application hosted on Vercel, utilizing Next.js for the frontend and Flask for the backend.
+This project is a full-stack application utilizing Next.js for the frontend and Flask for the backend.
+The web-app accepts a PDF file and a [Mistral AI api key](https://console.mistral.ai/api-keys/).

+It then allows the user to view the extracted text, the metadata of the file uploaded.
+It also allows the user to chat to an LLM and ask anything regarding the text from the submitted pdf to it.

 ## Project Structure

 ```
-my-vercel-app
+PDFextract
 ├── frontend          # Next.js frontend application
 │   ├── pages        # Contains the pages of the application
-│   ├── public       # Static assets (images, icons, etc.)
 │   ├── styles       # Global CSS styles
 │   ├── package.json # npm configuration and dependencies
 │   └── next.config.js # Next.js configuration
 ├── backend           # Flask backend application
+|   ├── modules       # modules folder containing the functionalities
+|   |   ├── __init__.py  # init file
+|   |   ├── llm.py        # file containing llm api connection
+|   |   └── pdfextractor.py # pdf extraction logic
 │   ├── app.py       # Main entry point for the Flask app
 │   ├── requirements.txt # Python dependencies for Flask
 │   └── wsgi.py      # WSGI server entry point